DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ---

 *Once you have established your Flotilla, you are ready to begin the investigation.
-In the next chapter, we'll examine the first piece of evidence: the grackle phenomenon and what it reveals about natural vs. artificial social systems.*
+The next chapter will provide a systematic protocol for observing social programming patterns in your own life.*